Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 generate_doc_java.bat generate_doc_java Uses the Java version

-The Windows versions may be run by double-click from the Windows file explorer.
-The Linux Bash script versions may need special environmental adjustments (depending on the Linux distribution) to behave the same way.
+The Windows versions may be run by double-clicking in Windows Explorer.
+The Linux Bash script versions may need special environment adjustments (depending on the Linux distribution) to behave the same way.
 In Ubuntu these scripts were tested only in the command line terminal.

-These scripts execute the argument file md2html_args.json in the directory they are called from.
-They will open a command window and close it just as they successfully complete.
+These scripts execute the argument file md2html_args.json in the current working directory.
+When double-clicked in Windows, they will open a command window and close it when they successfully complete.
 If there are errors, the command window will stay open with the information and error messages displayed.

 These scripts are very small and intended to be copied to a project's directory where they will process the project's argument file (see the recommended project structure).